pab1it0/walkme-snippet-injector/README.md

 # walkme-snippet-injector
-CloudFlare app that injects WalkMe's snippet into your website
+Cloudflare app to injects WalkMe's snippet into your website